Fura-x/Minestorm/README.md

 Commander **Fura-i** is speaking, the **FlyStar galaxy** is threatened by floating enemy space mines!
 Take control of the **Furafura** Spacecraft, and help us in this `arcade shoot-them-up` adventure.
 You can `invite a friend` to play with you in co-op!
 Beware, the control of the Furafura is not as easy as you think...

 It should be noted that this is not the first time that intergalactic mines appear in the galaxy.
 The first assault took place on the Vectrex, in 1982.
 We called this a **`'Minestorm'`**.
-Now it takes place on Windows, in C++ with `raylib` rendering.
+Now it takes place on Windows, in C++ with `raylib library` rendering tools.
 The mathematics and physics tools are `made-in home`.

 <br>